masonbesmer/Abet-Course-Assessment-Tool-Backend/README.md

 Now that the back end web server is running, start the [front end](https://github.com/huynggg/Abet-Course-Assessment-Tool-Frontend).
 Open [http://localhost:3000](http://127.0.0.1:3000) in your browser to see the result.

+This project uses MySQL Workbench and MySQL Server for the database to connect to the backend.
+Download MySQL Installer Community to install and configure both MySQL applications at the same location.
+Make sure the root password set in the MySQL Server configuration is the same as the password in the file appsettings.json.
+That file is located in the AbetApi folder within the backend.

-In order to login, you must be connected to a UNT network and have valid EUID to login.
+In order to login after all of the above has been completed, you must be connected to a UNT network with their vpn to have sign in using your EUID and password.